-Compilations of physical activity data often use metabolic equivalent of task (MET) to compare energy expenditure with a standardized unit; a MET is defined as MET = \dot{e}/RMR , where \dot{e} is the rate of metabolic energy production and RMR is the resting metabolic rate (Ainsworth et al., 2011a, 2011b; U.S. Environmental Protection Agency, 2009).
-RMR is an individual-specific value (varying across individuals), often assumed to be 3.5 ml-O2/min per kg body mass - i.e. MET = $\dot{e}/K \cdot m$, where K is a constant and m is body mass.
-Thus, MET values are directly proportional to energy expenditure for an individual and inversely proportional to an individual's body mass for a given energy expenditure.3
+Compilations of physical activity data often use MET units to compare energy expenditure with a standardized unit; a MET is defined as $MET = \frac{\dot{e}}{RMR}$ where \dot{e} is the rate of metabolic energy production and RMR is the resting metabolic rate (Ainsworth et al., 2011a, 2011b; U.S. Environmental Protection Agency, 2009).
+RMR is an individual-specific value (varying across individuals), often assumed to be 3.5 ml-O2/min per kg body mass - i.e. MET = $\frac{\dot{e}}{K \cdot m}$, where K is a constant and m is body mass.
+Thus, MET values are directly proportional to energy expenditure for an individual and inversely proportional to an individual's body mass for a given energy expenditure3.

-Resting activities are at an MET of 1, while 'general' bicycling is at an MET of 7.5 and bicycling 'to/from work, self-selected pace' is at MET 6.8 in the 'Compendium of Physical Activities' (Ainsworth et al., 2011a, 2011b).
-The Compendium lists 16 different types of bicycling as activities with energy expenditures ranging from 3.5 MET for 'leisure' bicycling at 5.5 mph to 16 MET for competitive mountain bicycle racing.
-Non-sport bicycling has been estimated to require 3.5-9

-MET of energy expenditure, with power output of roughly 50-150 W, depending on the speed (Bernmark et al., 2006; De Geus, de Smet, Nijs, & Meeusen, 2007; Whitt, 1971).
-MET values have been employed to estimate bicyclists' respiration for pollution dose assessments using both reference MET values and MET values estimated from accelerometer measurements; average accelerometerbased MET for bicycling was estimated at 6.58 with a corresponding ventilation rate of 41 L/min (De Nazelle et al., 2012).
-Respiration was estimated from MET values using stochastic relationships between oxygen uptake rates and ventilation rates along with the individuals' body mass (De Nazelle, Rodríguez, & Crawford-Brown, 2009; Johnson, 2002).
+Resting activities are at a MET of 1, while "general" bicycling is at a MET of 7.5 and bicycling "to/from work, self selected pace" is at MET 6.8 in the "Compendium of Physical Activities" (Ainsworth et al., 2011a, 2011b).
+The Compendium lists 16 different types of bicycling as activities with energy expenditures ranging from 3.5 MET for "leisure" bicycling at 5.5 mph to 16 MET for competitive mountain bicycle racing.
+Non-sport bicycling has been estimated to require 3.5 to 9 MET of energy expenditure, with power output of roughly 50 to 150 W, depending on the speed (Bernmark et al., 2006; de Geus, de Smet, Nijs, & Meeusen, 2007; Whitt, 1971).
+MET values have been employed to estimate bicyclists' respiration for pollution dose assessments using both reference MET values and MET values estimated from accelerometer measurements; average accelerometer-based MET for bicycling was estimated at 6.58 with a corresponding ventilation rate of 41 L/min (de Nazelle et al., 2012).
+Respiration was estimated from MET values using stochastic relationships between oxygen uptake rates and ventilation rates along with the individuals' body mass (de Nazelle, Rodríguez, & Crawford-Brown, 2009; Johnson, 2002).

-4.2.
-Studies of Bicyclists' Pollution Intake
+4.2 Studies of Bicyclists' Pollution Intake